WABF (AM): WABB

 Owner Bernie Dittman moved to Mobile from his native Ohio to join his father J.W. at the station.
 Dittman switched WABB to a Top 40 format, aimed at young listeners looking for their favorite contemporary hits.

-FM Station
+FM stations

-WABB had an FM simulcast from the very beginning, starting with 107.9 MHz and later 102.1 MHz until it was discontinued in the 1950s.
+WABB was simulcast on FM from the very beginning, starting with 107.9 MHz and later 102.1 MHz until it was discontinued in the 1950s.
 As FM broadcasting became more popular, the station put a new station on the air.
-WABB-FM (97.5 FM) began on February 5, 1973, with the song "Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan.
+WABB-FM 97.5 began on February 5, 1973, with the song "Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan.
 WABB-FM was originally a simulcast of its AM sister station before switching to album oriented rock a few years later.